 Roast veggies for grain bowls.

-On the #CSCleanse, you’ll be making mix and match grain bowls every day for your lunch using leftovers and items you’ve prepped in advance.
-The point being that when it’s actually time to make lunch or pack it up for work in the morning, it should only take a couple minutes to throw together a delicious combo with what you’ve got on hand.
+On the #CSCleanse, you’ll be making mix-and-match grain bowls every day for your lunch using leftovers and items you’ve prepped in advance.
+So when it’s time to make lunch or pack it up for work in the morning, it should only take a couple of minutes to throw together.

-When I’ve got a big batch of roasted veggies in my fridge, I can rest easy knowing I’ve got the makings of a great meal.
+When I’ve got a big batch of roasted veggies in my fridge, I can rest easy knowing it’s the makings of a great meal.
 Here’s how I roast mine:

-1. Preheat oven to 425, and coat a foil-lined baking sheet with cooking spray.
-Toss your cut veggies with extra-virgin olive oil and a little maple syrup maple syrup, a big pinch of salt and a few grinds of black pepper.
-Use your hands or a big spoon to toss it all together so that veggies are lightly coated.
+- Preheat oven to 425 degrees Fahrenheit, and coat a foil-lined baking sheet with cooking spray.
+Toss the cut veggies with extra-virgin olive oil and a little maple syrup, a big pinch of salt and a few grinds of black pepper.
+Use your hands or a big spoon to toss it all together so that the veggies are lightly coated.

-2. Roast for 15 minutes, then carefully remove veggies from oven and toss everything around to prevent it from sticking.
+- Roast for 15 minutes, then carefully remove veggies from oven and toss everything around to prevent sticking.
 Return to oven and roast for 15 more minutes.
 You’ll know the veggies are ready when they’re golden brown on the edges, tender and chewy on the inside and crispy on the outside.

 And here’s a video where I show exactly how to do it.